Distributed Algorithms, the Lov\'{a}sz Local Lemma, and Descriptive Combinatorics: Applications

 \item $\chi_\tau(G) \leq \Delta - c$. \end{enumerate} \end{theo} \begin{scproof} Implications \ref{item:meas}, \ref{item:BM} $\Longrightarrow$ \ref{item:comb} are trivial, so we only need to argue that \ref{item:comb} $\Longrightarrow$ \ref{item:meas}, \ref{item:BM}.
 For each $k \in \N$, let $\Pi(k)$ denote the local coloring problem that encodes proper $k$-coloring of graphs \ep{see Example~\ref{exmp:prop_col}}.
 Fix $\Delta \in \N$ and $c \in \Z$ with $c \leq \sqrt{\Delta + 1/4} - 5/2$ and let $\class{G}(\Delta, c)$ be the set of all isomorphism classes of finite graphs $G$ of maximum degree at most $\Delta$ satisfying $\chi(G) \leq \Delta - c$.
 Assuming $\Delta$ is large enough, Bamas and Esperet \cite[Theorem 1.3]{BamasEsperet} established the following bounds on the randomized \LOCAL complexity of proper $(\Delta-c)$-coloring of graphs in $\class{G}(\Delta, c)$:

 \ep{Here the implicit constants in the asymptotic notation may depend on $\Delta$, which we treat as fixed.} If $G$ is a Borel graph with $\Delta(G) \leq \Delta$ and $\chi(G) \leq \Delta -c$, then every finite induced subgraph of $G$ is in $\class{G}(\Delta, c)$.
-Since the class $\class{G}(\Delta, c)$ is closed under adding isolated vertices, Theorem~\ref{theo:dist_meas}, combined with \eqref{eq:Delta_bound}, yields that $G$ is both measurably and Baire-measurably $(\Delta-c)$-colorable, as desired. \end{scproof}
+Therefore, Theorem~\ref{theo:dist_meas}, combined with \eqref{eq:Delta_bound}, yields that $G$ is both measurably and Baire-measurably $(\Delta-c)$-colorable, as desired. \end{scproof}

 Note that if in the statement of Theorem~\ref{theo:Delta} we additionally assume that $G$ is of subexponential growth, then, replacing Theorem~\ref{theo:dist_meas} by Theorem~\ref{theo:dist_subexp}, we may conclude that for such $G$, statements \ref{item:comb}--\ref{item:BM} are also equivalent to \begin{enumerate}[label=\ep{\normalfont\roman*}] \item $\chi_{\mathrm{B}}(G) \leq \Delta - c$. \end{enumerate} Marks's Theorem~\ref{theo:Marks} shows that the subexponential growth assumption cannot be removed.